Thrombectomy: Stent-retriever thrombectomy

 The procedure can be performed with general anesthesia or under conscious sedation in an angiographic room.
 A system of coaxial catheters is pushed inside the arterial circulation, usually through a percutaneous access to the right femoral artery.
 A microcatheter is finally positioned beyond the occluded segment and a stent-retriever is deployed to catch the thrombus; finally, the stent is pulled out from the artery, usually under continuous aspiration in the larger catheters.

 Direct aspiration

 A different technique for mechanical thrombectomy in the brain is direct aspiration.
 It is performed by pushing a large soft aspiration catheter into the occluded vessel and applying direct aspiration to retrieve the thrombus; it can be combined with the stent-retriever technique to achieve higher recanalization rates, but the complexity of the procedure increases.

 Direct aspiration has not been studied as thoroughly as stent-retriever thrombectomy, but it is still widely performed because of its relative simplicity and low cost.

 Delivery

 Patients in London who suffered stroke were found to be much more likely to get thrombectomy in 2022 than those in other parts of England.
-42% of thrombectomy units only operated during office hours and Monday to Friday, largely due to a shortage of neuroinerventionalists.
+42% of thrombectomy units only operated during office hours and Monday to Friday, largely due to a shortage of neurointerventionalists.